Biden is convinced that Putin made the decision to attack Ukraine | International

 However, Biden left the door open to diplomacy, since, in his opinion, “it is not too late to de-escalate and return to the negotiating table.”

-“Together they expressed their deep concern about the continued mobilization of Russian forces, reiterated their strong support for Ukraine’s sovereignty and territorial integrity, and spoke of the importance of further economic assistance to Ukraine,” the note said.
+“Together they expressed their deep concern regarding the continued mobilization of Russian forces, reiterated their strong support for Ukraine’s sovereignty and territorial integrity, and spoke of the importance of further economic assistance to Ukraine,” the note said.

 The White House indicated that the allies promised to continue betting on diplomacy to reduce tension, as they prepare to impose “rapid and coordinated economic costs” on Russia, “if it opts for more conflict”